KieranBry/Makeator/doc/build-osx.md

         make check

-5. (Optional) You can also install chronosd to your path:
+5. (Optional) You can also install makeatord to your path:

         make install